 - Videos: Short- and long-form videos on social media are highly popular with internet users.
 Consider producing engaging videos that share portions of your SME interview with your audience.

-Marketer’s Takeaway: After the interview, review your material with a view toward how it might fit into all your marketing channels.
-Depending on the SME’s camera-friendliness and quotability, you could get multiple marketing materials out of a single SME interview.
+Marketer’s Takeaway: After the interview, review your material to see how it might fit into all your marketing channels.
+Depending on the SME’s camera-friendliness and quotability, you could get multiple marketing materials from a single SME interview.

 Nail Your Next SME Interview with Media Shower